cableguard/cgtun/README.md

 **CableGuard** is an implementation of the [WireGuard<sup>®</sup>](https://www.wireguard.com/) protocol designed for portability and speed.

-**CableGuard** is successfully deployed on millions of [iOS](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) and [Android](https://play.google.com/store/apps/details?id=com.cloudflare.onedotonedotonedotone&hl=en_US) consumer devices as well as thousands of Cloudflare Linux servers.
+**CableGuard** is successfully deployed on millions of [iOS](https://apps.apple.com/us/app/1-1-1-1-faster-internet/id1423538627) and [Android](https://play.google.com/store/apps/details?id=com.cableguard.onedotonedotonedotone&hl=en_US) consumer devices as well as thousands of Cableguard Linux servers.

 The project consists of two parts: